 Wherever Your Summer Takes You

 Finish a 3 credit hour class in 10 days in May.
-Loyola will be offering courses during the new May Session starting in 2018.
-May Session runs from May 14-24 with classes that meet from 9AM-3PM Monday - Thursday.
-The May Session offers students an option to complete a class in a short amount of time early in the summer.
+May Term runs from May 13-23 with classes that meet from 9AM-3PM Monday - Thursday.
+The May Term offers students an option to complete a class in a short amount of time early in the summer.

-May Session classes are considered part of the Summer Session for purposes of financial aid, and are discounted the same as other Summer courses for tuition - $692/credit hour - and fees.
-Further details about May Session and Summer Session cost can be directed to the Office of Student Finance.
+May Term classes are considered part of the Summer Session for purposes of financial aid, and are discounted the same as other Summer courses for tuition - $692/credit hour - and fees.
+Further details about May Term and Summer Session cost can be directed to the Office of Student Finance.

 Do you attend another university, but want to get in on classes at Loyola this Summer?
-You can do that, too.
-Summer courses are generally standard offerings that transfer back to other colleges and universities.
-Visiting students are more than welcome, but need to check with their home institution about transferring course work.
+You can enroll in May Term and Summer Session classes as a Summer Visiting Student.
+Summer courses usually transfer back to other colleges and universities.
+Visiting students are more than welcome.
+Check with your home institution's adviser about which Loyola class work with your degree.